lokkju/gradle-protobuf-plugin/README.md

 * `outputJava` - Output directory for generated java source files.
 The value is relative to the project build directory.
 * `outputPython` - Output directory for generated python source files.
 The value is relative to the project build directory.
 * `outputToProjectDir` - Output generated files relative to project root directory instead of relative to build directory.
 Defaults to false.
+* `generateJava` - Generate or not java sources.
+Defaults to true.
+* `generateCpp` - Generate or not CPP sources.
+Defaults to true.
+* `generatePython` - Generate or not python sources.
+Defaults to true.

 Example
 -------